Boeing 787-9 Dreamliner

 General Electric GEnx Engines

-Qantas has chosen the General Electric (GE) GEnx engines to power its Boeing 787 fleet.
+We've chosen the General Electric (GE) GEnx engines to power our Boeing 787-9 fleet.

-Combining the latest generation materials and new technology, GEnx provides superior performance, lower maintenance costs and substantial environmental benefits including:
+Combining the latest generation materials and new technology, the GEnx engines provides superior performance, lower maintenance costs and substantial environmental benefits including:

 - 20% better fuel efficiency,